-Students who have complaints with BBCC staff or faculty regarding disability related issues should contact the Coordinator of Disability Services at 509.793.2027 or the Dean of Student Services at 509.793.2061.
+Students who have complaints regarding disability related issues should contact the Coordinator of Disability Services at 509.793.2027 or the Dean of Student Services at 509.793.2077.
 Complaint procedures are found in the student handbook under the Discrimination, Harassment, and/or Sexual Harassment section.